apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 ### Extra reading: Important terms and concepts

 * An **API proxy** is an API that fronts for another API.
-Client apps call the proxy API, and Edge then handles tasks like security and calling the backend target services.
-Edge also provides a rich analytics service so you can monitor and track your APIs.
+In the next example, we'll route a request to a backend target.
+In later examples, we'll implement policies to enforce security, do caching, fault handling, and much more.
-* The basic file structure for all Edge API proxies is shown below; however, in this "simplest-proxy" example, targets, policies, and resources are empty directories, because they aren't used.
-In later examples, these other directories, and their contents, will be important.
+* This is the basic file structure for all Edge API proxies:

    ```
    /apiproxy